Ann Sothern: Film and radio

-In 1943, she appeared in a seventh Maisie film Swing Shift Maisie followed by a role in the war drama Cry 'Havoc'.
-The following year Sothern starred in the eighth Maisie film, Maisie Goes to Reno, before taking time off to have her first child.
-She returned to the screen in 1946 in Up Goes Maisie, followed by the final Maisie film Undercover Maisie.
-Sothern appeared in two musical films in 1948, April Showers opposite Jack Carson and Words and Music starring an all-star cast of MGM actors, singers and dancers.
-In 1949, she appeared in the Academy Award-winning film A Letter to Three Wives for 20th Century Fox.
-Sothern received excellent reviews for her performance but the acclaim failed to stimulate her career, which had begun to wane in the late 1940s.
-In 1949, Sothern contracted hepatitis, which she would battle for the next three years.
-After Sothern became ill, MGM canceled her contract.
+In 1943 she appeared in the seventh Maisie film, Swing Shift Maisie, followed by a role in the war drama Cry 'Havoc'.
+The next year saw Sothern in her eighth Maisie film, Maisie Goes to Reno, before taking time off to have her first child.
+She returned to the screen in 1946 in Up Goes Maisie, followed by the final Maisie film, Undercover Maisie.
+Sothern acted in two musical films in 1948: April Showers, opposite Jack Carson, and Words and Music, featuring an all-star cast of MGM actors, singers, and dancers.
+In 1949 she appeared in the Academy Award-winning film A Letter to Three Wives for 20th Century Fox.
+Sothern received excellent reviews for her performance, but the acclaim failed to stimulate her career, which had begun to wane in the late 1940s.
+Sothern also contracted hepatitis, which she would battle for the next three years.
+After Sothern became ill, MGM cancelled her contract.